FyraLabs/readymade/README.md

 As the convention of making up codenames for system components after J-Pop references, we have decided to name the installer after Ado's single, [Readymade](https://youtu.be/jg09lNupc1s), which happens to have a cool meaning to it as this installer essentially installs ready-made squashfs images.

 The lyrics themselves could be seen as an insult to people overcomplicating things for themselves (e.g. Arch installation).

+## License

+`GPL-3.0-or-later`

+    Copyright © 2024~2025  Fyra Labs & Ultramarine Linux Contributors

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.